smallbatch-apps/earnsmart-api/README.md

 # earnsmart-api

 API for EarnSmart, a financial services investment platform powered by Golang, Tigerbeetle and PostgreSQL.
+It is intended to form a base for a fully featured application that adds additional business rules and requirements onto the existing scaffold.
+The application as developed is by-design minimal in requirements.
+Questions such as fee schedules, KYC, and other business rules are not yet implemented, because they are highly dependent on the specific use-case and business model.

+Near infinite additional functionality can be added to the base scaffold, and the application is designed to allow for such additions.

 ## About Tigerbeetle

 Tigerbeetle is a high performance, ultra-high availability database solution for financial transactions.
-Tigerbeetle handles all user account management, balances, and bookkeeping for EarnSmart.
+Tigerbeetle handles all user account management, balances, and book-keeping for EarnSmart.

 ## Current feature set